About Clinical Coding

 CLINICAL CODING AROUND THE WORLD

-The World health Organisation (WHO) has authorised the publication of ICD-10 classification system.
+The World health Organisation (WHO) has authorised the publication of ICD classification systems.
 In Australia this includes the use of the Australian Classification of Health Interventions (ACHI) and applies the Australian Coding Standards (ACS), known as the Australian Modification (AM).

-The US has developed and uses its own Clinical Modification (CM) plus their Procedure Coding System (PCS).
+The US has developed and uses its own Clinical Modification (CM) plus their Procedure Coding System (PCS) for inpatients and CPT for outpatients.

-Many countries have adopted earlier editions of this Australian version, others have adopted the US version.
+Many countries have adopted earlier editions of this Australian version, others have adopted the US version or created there own extension.

 CLINICAL CODING EDUCATION

-eHealth Education (eHE) is a Registered Training Organisation (RTO) approved by the Australian Skills Quality (ASQA) to deliver the Diploma of Clinical Coding using a simulation cloud based system (eHRoL).
+eHealth Education (eHE) is a Registered Training Organisation (RTO) approved by the Australian Skills Quality (ASQA) to deliver the Diploma of Clinical Coding.
+We use a simulation cloud based system (eHRol).
 The Diploma is designed to prepare Australian students for a clinical coding career.
+It is offered by several organisations but the qualification is considered to be the same, no matter who delivers it and is recognised by the Professional Body – the Health Information Management Association of Australia.

 Other countries don’t necessarily require this comprehensive qualification to meet their coding skill requirements. eHE also provides NON-RTO Clinical Coding courses to meet this international market need.